-That Council request the construction of a raised disabled parking bay at the front of Centre Link to suit the needs of their clients and other disabled people.
+- Request the construction of a raised disabled parking bay at the front of Centre Link to enable parking to suit the needs of their clients and other disabled people; and - 2.
+Request the Chief Executive Officer to present detailed costings to Council which shall be incorporated into the 2020/21 Budget Consideration List.